 Ants

 Ants seem to be everywhere, don’t they?
-They live in colonies in many places: underground, in wood, in trees, in mounds, in spaces under flowerpots and inside unused garden hoses.
-And, of course, kitchens, if they can get away with it!
+They live in colonies underground, in wood, in trees, in mounds, in spaces under flowerpots, and inside unused garden hoses.
+And, of course, kitchens, whenever possible.

-Their colonies are headed by a queen or queens, which usually have wings.
+A queen heads her colony and usually has wings.
 The ants we see out foraging for food are all-female worker ants, which lack wings.
-Colonies can be very long-lived, and queens can live up to 30 years.
+Colonies may be very long-lived, with queens that live up to thirty years.

 Most ants are omnivores with a varied diet that includes small insects, spiders, dead animals, fungi, seeds, and grains.
-They like sugary foods, too.
-Carpenter ants, for instance, are particularly fond of a sweet liquid called honeydew that’s produced by aphids and scale insects.
-Ants like people food, a lot — syrup, jelly, honey, bananas and other fruits, but also vegetables, bread, chips and other foods that people eat.
-Pet food, too.
+They like sugary foods: carpenter ants, for instance, are particularly fond of a sweet liquid called honeydew, which is produced by aphids and scale insects.
+Ants like people-food a whole lot, too—syrup, jelly, honey, bananas, and other fruits, but also vegetables, bread, chips, and more.
+Pet food, also.

 Sawflies

 Sawfly females use their ovipositor to cut into plants, including trees.
 They deposit their eggs in the holes, and the hatched caterpillars of most species feed on the leaves, usually in groups.
-A few species feed on plant stems.
+Others feed on plant stems.
 Adults are carnivorous, but some species also feed on nectar and pollen.
 Sawflies don’t sting.

 More reading: